The #FutureofWork: Rethinking skills to tackle the UK’s looming talent shortage

 AI is evolving rapidly, and Pareto are at the forefront of this progression.
 Businesses need to know the difference between value added by automation, and value added by humans, and make sure they can derive the best results from both”

 With automation continually impacting the workforce soft skills are a way for grads to future proof themselves.
-Pareto Law offers training courses for grads to ensure they are equipped with the necessary skills to succeed.

 Methodology: 20,000 keywords across entry level job postings were analysed for soft skills across 15 industries as outlined by the World Economic Forum.
 The skills were grouped into ten wider categories and ranked according to the number of times mentioned.